 There are excellent, evidence-based sources of nutritional information for infants, toddlers, and nursing mothers available in a 2017 report from the Healthy Eating Research group.
-TRHV encourages you to explore, in particular, the appendices in the 2017 report for familyfriendly information about nutritional needs of infants and toddlers and the different hunger and satisfaction cues they express as they learn to connect with their caregivers and engage in meal and snacktime routines.
+This report is available in the TRHV portal.
+TRHV encourages you to explore, in particular, the appendices in the 2017 report for family-friendly information about nutritional needs of infants and toddlers and the different hunger and satisfaction cues they express as they learn to connect with their caregivers and engage in meal and snack-time routines.

-The following bulleted lists provide a guick summary of nutritional needs and cautions for children from birth to 24 months.
-By the age of 2 years, most children are able to eat food similar to their older family members, just with caution for smaller bites and portions.
+The following bulleted lists provide a quick summary of nutritional needs and cautions for children from birth to 24 months.
+By age 2 years, most children are able to eat food similar to their older family members, just with caution for smaller bites and portions.